Introduction to integrations in Sharetribe

 - for both customer and provider, in which case the provider receives a decreased payout,

-- or only for the customer, in which case the marketplace receives a decreased commission – in this case, the discount cannot be greater than the marketplace commission.
+- or only for the customer, in which case the marketplace receives a decreased commission – in this case, the discount cannot be greater than the marketplace commission from customer and provider combined.

 - Only redeem the code once i.e. when actually initiating or transitioning the transaction with Marketplace API.